Here’s my annual Nationals All Star selection post.

 - Possible Snubs: Ryan Zimmerman, Shawn Hill (though I wouldn’t argue for either)

 - Narrative: Young gets a deserved all-star appearance en route to comeback player of the year.
 Zimmerman played a full season but didn’t dominate.
-Our rotation featured 6 primary starters, none of whom are still in the league now, though Hill showed flashes of dominance throughout the year.
+Our 2007 staff gave starts to 13 different players, most of whom were out of the league within the next year or two.
+Not a good team.

 - Nationals All-Star representatives: Alfonso Soriano*